-Leopard Lilies are hardy, but will benefit from mulching in very cold areas.
-The time to winterize it is in late fall.
-When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.
+Hellebores are incredibly hardy, but will benefit from mulching in very cold areas.
+The time to winterize them is in late fall.
+When winterizing perennials, keep in mind that the root system is most vulnerable to cold damage.
+Mulch by mounding a layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In very cold areas, containerized plants may be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.

-In spring, remove mulch from in-ground plantings.
-Containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.
+In spring, containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.